Nov 22, 2018

 After IQWiG’s 2007 assessment determined greater benefit of balneo-phototherapy in psoriasis, the Federal Joint Committee (G-BA) decided in 2008 to have the treatment in this therapeutic indication reimbursed by statutory health insurance funds in the outpatient sector.
 Uncertainty was higher in the case of atopic eczema, however, which is why balneo-phototherapy for this condition was exempt from reimbursement.

 In the meantime, results from an additional randomized controlled trial (RCT), which compared synchronous balneo-phototherapy with dry UV light therapy in atopic eczema, became available.
-The therefore commissioned IQWiG to reassess benefit and harm.
+The G-BA therefore commissioned IQWiG to reassess benefit and harm.

 Evaluation of two studies